Queensland Communications Museum

 Named after Alexander Keith, the engineer who designed it in 1891, this was the first automatic telephone exchange equipment built by Almon Strowger and manufactured by the Strowger Automatic Telephone Exchange Co, Chicago.

 This Uni/Final selector rack was part of the City North Exchange, a 12,000 line exchange servicing Sydney’s inner-city area from 1921 to 1974.
-In 1974 the customers were cutover to the new Pitt Exchange nearby.
+In 1974 the customers were cutover to the new Pitt Street Exchange nearby.

 The equipment is the same as what was installed in Australia’s first public automatic telephone exchange installed at Geelong, Victoria in 1912.
-After it was decommissioned, the “Keith” was packed into a wooden crate and shipped to Nambour Telephone Exchange in Qld.
+After it was decommissioned, this “Keith” was packed into a wooden crate and shipped to Nambour Telephone Exchange in Qld.
 After sitting in Nambour for many years it was discovered by a member of the Brisbane Museum and shipped to Albion, where it sat in a shed for a number of years.

 Restoration work began in 2017 with some switches loaned from the Sydney museum, and after two years of volunteer effort, a few adjustments, and some 'oil and dag' it has been brought back to life.